-Club Alfa Romeo Finland ry - Founded 1979 - Site terms -- Login(lastname firstname or member code)
+Club Alfa Romeo Finland ry - Founded 1979 - Web pages 1998 - Site terms -- Login(lastname firstname or member code)

 World première at Geneva Motorshow in March: Alfa Romeo 4C